cyd928/WDI_Dashboard/README.md

 # WDI Data Dashboard

-Create a data to illustrate World Development Indicators with visualisations
+Create a data dashboard to illustrate World Development Indicator with stats and plots